anebz/cloud/Accreditations/aws_developer_associate.md

 * If the container should share storage, use Fargate launch

 When you use ECS with a load balancer deployed across multiple AZs, you get a scalable and highly available REST API.

+To run X-Ray within ECS, create a Image running the X-Ray daemon, add instrumentation to the app code for X-Ray and configure and use an IAM role for tasks.

 ### OpsWorks